awaescher/posh-git/README.md

 ![Screenshot](https://github.com/awaescher/PoshX/blob/master/PoshX-small.png)

 # Note
-I am not the creator of the extension itself, this repository was forked from [posh-git](https://github.com/dahlbyk/posh-git), renamed to match the name of [PoshX](https://github.com/awaescher/poshx).
-The purpose of this repository is to customize the colors to match the look of [PoshX](https://github.com/awaescher/poshx).
+I am not the creator of the extension itself, this repository was forked from [posh-git](https://github.com/dahlbyk/posh-git), renamed to match the name of [PoshX](https://github.com/awaescher/poshx) and slightly modified to customize the colors to match the look of [PoshX](https://github.com/awaescher/poshx).

 ## Installation
 1. Head over to the PowerShell profile folder: